 Compact Fluorescent Lamps - RESTRUCTURED 5/11/2009 - please see my Compact Fluorescent "Top Page" for links to my compact fluorescent pages.
 Updated 5/30/2010 (with news of one of the few dollar store models that don't outright rot).

-The upcoming USA federal incandescent lightbulb ban of
+The USA federal incandescent lightbulb ban of 2012 to 2014

 Including the wide range of exemptions.